Concept of GST on Job Work

 – Send or forward the goods to another place of business of the principal without payment of any tax as may be requested by the principal,

-– Remove the goods upon payment of tax within India or without payment of tax for the export of goods outside India upon fulfilment of the conditions.
+– Remove the goods upon payment of tax within India or without payment of tax for the export of goods outside India, upon fulfillment of the conditions.

 There shall also be a facility for the principal to supply goods directly to the third party.
 This shall be directly from the premises of the job worker.
 This can be done on payment of tax in India or with or without payment of tax for export.
-To avail of this, a principal can also declare the premise of the job worker as his additional place of business under his registration with GST.
-And if the job worker is a registered person, under the GST Act, then the principal need not declare the premise of the job worker as an additional place of business as this is mostly completely distinct from the business of the principal.
+To avail of this, a principal can also declare the premises of the job worker as their additional place of business under their GST registration.
+And suppose the job worker is a registered person under the GST Act.
+In that case, the principal need not declare the premises of the job worker as an additional place of business, as this is mostly completely distinct from the principal’s business.

-Prior to the supply of goods to the job worker, the principal should intimate the Jurisdictional Officer, the details of such inputs or capital goods along with proper descriptions which are intended to be sent to the job worker along with details regarding the process which is to be done by the job worker on the same.
-Such details or intimation should also contain the details of another or additional job worker if any.
+Prior to the supply of goods to the job worker, the principal should intimate the Jurisdictional Officer, the details of such inputs or capital goods along with proper descriptions which are intended to be sent to the job worker along with more information regarding the process which is to be done by the job worker on the same.
+Such information or intimation should also contain the details of another or additional job worker, if any.

-And these goods i.e., inputs or capital goods sent to the job work should be covered by challan which is issued by the principal.
-In case of inputs or capital goods that are sent directly to the job worker, a challan should be issued and this challan shall contain all the details as specified under rule 100f of the Invoice Rules.
+And these goods, i.e., inputs or capital goods, sent to the job work should be covered by a challan, which the principal issues.
+In case of inputs or capital goods that are sent directly to the job worker, a challan should be issued, and this challan shall contain all the details as specified under Rule 100f of the Invoice Rules.
 However, it should be noted that all responsibility pertaining to the maintenance of proper accounts for the inputs or capital goods shall lie with the principal.

 ITC on Goods Supplied to Job Worker

-Under the GST Act, the principal shall be entitled to avail the ITC of the taxes paid on the input goods and capital goods that are sent to the job worker.
-Even if input or capital goods were directly sent to the job worker to the final consumer without bringing it to the premise of the principal, also, the ITC can be availed, but the principal need not wait until the same is brought into their premise for availing the ITC.
+Under the GST Act, the principal shall be entitled to avail of the ITC of the taxes paid on the input goods and capital goods that are sent to the job worker.
+Even if input or capital goods are directly sent to the job worker or the final consumer without being brought to the principal’s premises, ITC can also be availed.
+Still, the principal need not wait until the same is brought into their premise for availing the ITC.

 Extended meaning of Input

-Before removing the inputs and capital goods to the premise of the job worker, if any process is carried out, then such product after the processing shall be referred to as an intermediate product.
+Before removing inputs and capital goods to the premises of the job worker, if any process is carried out, the product after processing shall be referred to as an intermediate product.
 This can be removed from the premise of the principal without payment of tax.
 Hence, we can say that both intermediate and input products can be cleared without the payment of duty to the job worker.

 Time Limit for Returning the Processed Goods

-Section 19 of the GST Act provides that inputs and capital goods which are sent to the job workers’ premises by the principal or manufacturer should be returned after completion of the processing or further treatment for which the same was given or within 1 or 3 years respectively of them being sent out. with respect to moulds and dies, jigs and fixtures, or tools that are supplied by the principal to the job worker, this shall not be applicable and need not be complied with.
+Section 19 of the GST Act provides that inputs and capital goods which are sent to the job workers’ premises by the principal or manufacturer should be returned after completion of the processing or further treatment for which the same was given, or within 1 or 3 years, respectively, of them being sent out.
+With respect to moulds and dies, jigs and fixtures, or tools supplied by the principal to the job worker, this provision shall not apply and need not be complied with.

 Waste Clearing Provisions